SlimAnthony/Python_Experiments/README.md

 # Python_Experiments
-This is a collection of my Python Practice.
+This is a collection of small python project.